Gladson-dev/Interactive_valid_form/README.md

 Interactive Feedback

-The user is immediately alerted with error messages for fields like password mismatch, ensuring an interactive and user-friendly experience.[l215-MINI-project.pdf](https://github.com/user-attachments/files/18265605/l215-MINI-project.pdf)
+The user is immediately alerted with error messages for fields like password mismatch, ensuring an interactive and user-friendly experience.
 Real-time updates to the department options based on degree selection allow for a smoother, more dynamic form experience.

 Enhancements